twfenwick/corona_stat_tracking_site/README.md

 technologies.

 The data was sourced from the New York Times COVID-19 data repository on GitHub: https://github.com/nytimes/covid-19-data.git which is no longer updated as of March 2023.
+Please note, the initial pull from the nytimes repository takes a few minutes as it is a large dataset.
+It is fetched only once at server start and pulled into the project root, so you may want to pull it separately to avoid the wait during runtime.